ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Transport Property Types {#property-types}

-Transport Properties can have one of a set of data types:
+Transport Properties each have a type, which can be:

-- Boolean: can take the values `true` and `false`; representation is implementation-dependent.
-- Integer: can take positive or negative numeric integer values; range and representation is implementation-dependent.
-- Numeric: can take positive or negative numeric values; range and representation is implementation-dependent.
-- Enumeration: can take one value of a finite set of values, dependent on the property itself.
-The representation is implementation dependent.
+- One of the basic types described in {{notation}}; or
+- Preference, which on Preconnection is an Enumeration with six possible
-- Preference: can take one of five values (Prohibit, Avoid, Ignore, Prefer, Require) for the level of preference of a given property during protocol selection; see {{selection-props}}.
-When querying, a Preference is of type Boolean, with `true` indicating that the Selection Property has been applied.
+  values: Prohibit, Avoid, Ignore, Prefer, Require, or Default.
+Each of the first five denotes a level of preference of a given property during protocol selection, while Default indicates deference to an implementation's preference.
+  (See {{selection-props}}.)
+When querying the properties of a Connection following protocol selection, a Preference is of type Boolean, with `true` indicating that the Selection Property applies to the chosen transport.
-- Tuple: An ordered grouping of multiple value types.
-  In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The composition of types and their order depends on the property and is fixed for the property.
-  The actual representation is implementation-dependent.
-- Collection: An unordered grouping of one or more values of the same type.
-  The actual representation, e.g. as a set or an array, is implementation-dependent.

-For types Integer and Numeric, special values can be defined per property; it is up to implementations how these special values are represented (e.g., by using -1 for an otherwise non-negative value).

 ## Scope of the Interface Definition